Vista Social

 This senior social media manager resume template is just as clean and concise as their other ones.
 However, they stepped up their game when it came to the placeholders.

+Notice how it specifies details like incremental new revenue, follower growth, plus the wider social media team.
 The template also consolidates essential contact information above the fold.
 This is useful for employers who wish to move forward.

 4. Minimalist social media strategy resume by Resume Worded